Kenneth Hand: Candidate for Governor

 In 1953, Hand sought the Republican nomination for Governor of New Jersey.
 He finished third in a field of seven candidates, with 4% of the vote.
 In that primary, former New Jersey Turnpike Authority Chairman Paul L. Troast defeated State Senator Malcolm Forbes by a 52%-39% margin.

 Judge

 Hand resigned from the Senate in 1956 when Governor Robert B. Meyner appointed him to serve as a New Jersey Superior Court Judge.
 He remained on the bench until his retirement in 1969.

 Family and death

 His first wife, Ruth Gremmels Hand, died in 1950 at age 43.
 He later married Louise Dunden Dealaan, who died in 1964.
 He adopted her daughter, Louise Teel Dealaman Hand, known as Teel (1945–1980).

 Hand spent his retirement years living in Wildwood, New Jersey.
-He died on April 9, 1988, less than a month before his 89th birthday.
+He died on April 9, 1988, at age 88.
 He is buried at the Evergreen Cemetery in Hillside, New Jersey.